DeffreusTheda/SMA/Subjects/Math AI/Term 4.md

 e.g. what's the Y on this model? e.g.  comparing which model fits best: use $r^2$ and pick closest one to 1!

-The coefficient of determination, commonly denoted as $r-squared, is a statistical measure that evaluates the goodness of fit of a linear regression model.
+The coefficient of determination, commonly denoted as $r^2$, is a statistical measure that evaluates the goodness of fit of a linear regression model.
 It represents the proportion of the variance in the dependent variable (y) that is predictable from the independent variable(s) (x).
 Cofficient of Determination ($r^2$) can be calculated by finding $1 - \frac{SS_{res}}{SS_{Tot}}$. $SS_{res}$ is the sum of squared residual.

 Mindmap: